pwine123/Transform-with-Azure-AI-Data-and-Apps-Platform/src/README.md

   - Select the "Default_AzureOpenAI" connection you created in the previous step.
   - Select the "chat" api
   - Enter the desired model in the "Deployment" field.
+- Click the Create button ("+") next to the "Azure Search" connection option.
+  - Fill in the following fields:
+    - name: "Default_AzureSearch"
+    - api_base: "to_replace_with_azure_search_api_endpoint" <-- Replace with your Azure Search endpoint ex: "https://bar.search.windows.net"
+  - Click "create connection" near the bottom of the file.
+  - In the terminal, paste the "api_key" from the Azure OpenAI connection details to securely store the key in your environment.

 ### Step 4c: Run the copilot
 - Enter a question related to your search index in the "query" field.